morian/aio-ld2410/docs/start/concepts.rst

 Energy and sensitivity
 ^^^^^^^^^^^^^^^^^^^^^^

-Each gate is configured individually with two energy thresholds, one for moving targets, and on for static targets.
+Each gate is configured individually with two energy thresholds, one for moving targets and one for static targets.
 When the reading energy value is above the configured threshold, a target is detected (either as moving or standing still).

 Both reported energies and threshold have values ranging from 0 to 100.